Qatar–United States relations: Diplomatic visits

 Emir Tamim bin Hamad Al Thani visited Washington in July 2019, and President George W. Bush visited Qatar in 2003 where he spoke to troops stationed there.

 Donald Rumsfeld, the 21st Secretary of Defense from 2001 to 2006, also visited Qatar in 2002.
-Secretary of State Hillary Clinton visited Qatar in February, 2010, and Secretary John Kerry traveled to Qatar in March, 2013.
+Secretary of State Hillary Clinton visited Qatar in February 2010, and Secretary John Kerry traveled to Qatar in March 2013.

-Post Sheikh Tamim and Donald Trump’s meeting in July 2019, Qatar agreed to purchase "tremendous amounts of military equipment" and Boeing planes from the United States.
+Post Sheikh Tamim and Donald Trump's meeting in July 2019, Qatar agreed to purchase "tremendous amounts of military equipment" and Boeing planes from the United States.
 The deal has been signed with some of the major US companies, including Boeing, General Electric, Raytheon, Gulfstream Aerospace and Chevron Phillips Chemical and is expected to cost tens of billions of dollars.
-Sheikh Tamim also announced to double Qatar’s current economic partnership of more than $185 billion with the US.
+Sheikh Tamim also announced to double Qatar's current economic partnership of more than $185 billion with the US.

+President Biden and his top advisors have made several visits to Qatar during the ongoing Israel-Hamas conflict.
+The visits were focused on advancing negotiations to secure the release of hostages held by Hamas and discussing the war in Gaza.

+On 24 October 2024, Prime Minister Mohammed bin Abdulrahman Al Thani of Qatar, alongside U.S. Secretary of State Antony Blinken, met in Doha to discuss the Gaza conflict, emphasizing the need for a ceasefire and efforts to release hostages.
+Al Thani expressed concerns about the expansion of the war to Lebanon and called for the implementation of UN Security Council Resolution 1701.
+Both leaders stressed the importance of finding a long-term solution for Gaza and the West Bank, with Blinken highlighting U.S. and Qatari roles in humanitarian aid and diplomacy to stabilize the region.

+On 14 May 2025, Donald Trump became the first U.S. President ever to visit Qatar during the second foreign trip of his second term.